 - Optimise restoration of movement for safety, efficiency and independence

 The convenient mnemonic is A.I.D = M .
 Deal with these three elements and ideal movement will be restored for all.
 The professional bodies have all engaged in promoting new skills and courses.
-As a critic I have pointed out in the past and will again, it is for the membership to make change not the professional body.
-The latter remains a vehicle to supports and drive the scope, desires, hoped, investment in the delivery of modern podiatry.
+As a critic, I have pointed out in the past and will again, that it is for the membership to make a change, not the professional body.
+The latter remains a vehicle to support and drive the scope, desires, hopes, and investment in the delivery of modern podiatry.

 Making the change

 For those who struggle to make the change, here are some thoughts and suggested aims:

 - Engage with FHPs positively – embrace screening and management planning